dotnet/docs/docs/framework/wpf/controls/how-to-use-triggers-to-style-selected-items-in-a-listview.md

 ---
-title: "How to: Use Triggers to Style Selected Items in a ListView | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Use Triggers to Style Selected Items in a ListView" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"